samakshgupta007/transactions-api/README.md

 ### Scalability & Resource Consumption

-- We will create Expression indices in the 'user_id' and 'merchant_id' fields and a Partial index on the 'date' field in the 'transactions' table.
+- We will create indices in the 'user_id' (Hash Index) and 'merchant_id' (B-tree Index) and 'date' (B-tree Index) fields in the 'transactions' table.
 This will help in faster retrieval of the data from the designed API.

 - Moreover, we can run cron jobs to summarize the data every night and store that summarized data into a summary table.
 For example, we can update the total spend of each user on each merchant and keep that data in a different table.
 With indices on the columns of the summary table - our query speed would improve and improve scalability, providing a performance advantage.
 We might take a small hit in accuracy in this case - however, if the data set is large, then the results would be relatively accurate with maybe 1-2% offsets at the maximum.